 EPSRC will pay the research costs associated with the National Health Service (NHS) component of a proposal.
 However, NHS support and NHS treatment costs will not be covered.
 These costs are explained in detail below.

 The research award does not include NHS support and/or treatment costs, although the EPSRC will encourage reviewers to take NHS support and treatment costs into account when considering the value for money of the research.
 These should therefore be covered within the Justification of Resources section.

 EPSRC will only fund costs which fall under this heading; they are funded at the appropriate FEC rate (usually 80%).

 These are the costs of R&D itself and should be included under the appropriate fund heading e.g. staff under DI or DA staff (as appropriate).
-If the NHS Trust does not have agreed rates for Estates and Indirect Costs, the default rates should be used; these are published periodically on the Higher Education Funding Council for England (HEFCE) website.
+If the NHS Trust does not have agreed rates for Estates and Indirect Costs, the dispensation rates should be used; these are published periodically on the UKRI Funding Assurance Programme webpage.
 These can only be claimed for the research component of the proposal.